luhcas/Opencast-Matterhorn/docs/scripts/3rd_party/README.txt

 If you have different versions of required packages, you could/will have problems compiling all 3rd party tools.

-Note: URLs and names of needed packages are hardcoded in the script (see shell functions install_prog() and install_mingw32())!
+Note: URLs and names of needed packages are hard-coded in the script (see shell functions install_prog() and install_mingw32())!

 1) download sources